History of Memphis, Tennessee: Crump machine

-World War II - 1950s
+World War II: 1950s

 During the Second World War, the War Department constructed large supply depots in Memphis for the Army and the Army Air Force.
 The Memphis Army Depot also served as a prisoner-of-war camp, housing 800 Axis prisoners.
 By the time it closed in 1997, the Memphis Army Depot had 130 buildings on site with more than 4000000 sqft of enclosed industrial space.

-Meanwhile, in 1942, the US Navy built the Millington Naval Air Station (now the Naval Support Activity Mid-South) in Millington, Tennessee, just north of Memphis.
+In 1942, the US Navy built the Millington Naval Air Station (now the Naval Support Activity Mid-South) in Millington, Tennessee, just north of Memphis.
 This 3500 acre facility provided pilot training during World War II, and later became the major naval air technical training center for enlisted personnel aviation specialty training.
 It is currently used as a naval personnel center and Headquarters for the US Army Corps of Engineers Finance Center.
 Its flight facilities have been transferred to civilian use as the Millington Regional Jetport.

 The first national motel chain, Holiday Inn, was founded in Memphis by Kemmons Wilson in 1952.
 His first inn was located in Berclair near the city limit on Summer Avenue, then the main highway to Nashville, Tennessee.

 Population change

 In 1970, the Census Bureau reported Memphis' population as 60.8% white and 38.9% black.
 Suburbanization was attracting wealthier residents to newer housing outside the city.
-After the riots and court-ordered busing in 1973 to achieve desegregation of public schools, "about 40,000 of the system's 71,000 white students abandon[ed] the system in four years."
+After the riots and court-ordered busing in 1973 to achieve desegregation of public schools, "about 40,000 of the system's 71,000 white students abandon[ed] the system in four years".
 The city now has a majority-black population; the larger metropolitan area is narrowly majority white.

 Memphis is well known for its cultural contributions to the identity of the American South.
 Many renowned musicians grew up in and around Memphis and moved to Chicago and other areas from the Mississippi Delta, carrying their music with them to influence other cities and listeners over radio airwaves.
 These included such musical greats as Elvis Presley, Jerry Lee Lewis, Muddy Waters, Carl Perkins, Johnny Cash, Robert Johnson, W. C. Handy, B.B.
 King, Howlin' Wolf, Isaac Hayes, Booker T. Jones, Eric Gales, Al Green, Alex Chilton, Justin Timberlake, Three 6 Mafia, the Sylvers, Jay Reatard, Zach Myers, and many others.
 Aretha Franklin was born in Memphis.